Turpial/Turpial-android/README.md

 Clone the common part
 ---------------------

-Turpial for Android needs the common part built using Phonegap, so before building all you need to clone Turpial-mobile repository into assets/www.
+Turpial for Android needs the common part built using Phonegap, so before building all you need to clone Turpial-mobile repository into "assets" folder typing something like this:

+	git clone Your-Turpial-mobile.git www

+For example:

+	git clone git@github.com:Turpial/Turpial-mobile.git www

 How to build it:
 ----------------